shawnbot/set-json/README.md

 # set-json
-Update JSON files in place with a simple command line syntax:
+Update one or more JSON files in place with a simple command line syntax:

 ```sh
 echo "{}" > test.json